hexdump0815/imagebuilder/systems/rockchip_rk356x/readme.md

 ## u-boot build notes

-- none yet as for now the minimyth2 boot blocks are used
+- none yet as for now the minimyth2 legacy based boot blocks are used

 ## priority